Darling River Conservation Initiative Site #8

 Project Information:

-Darling River Conservation Initiative Site #8 is a Human-Induced Regeneration (HIR) project located on the "Everdale" pastoral station, approximately 110 to 140 kilometers west-south-west of the major service center of Cobar, New South Wales.
-Registered on May 20, 2019, the project covers a total area of 14,596.40 hectares.
-The property sits within the Cobar Peneplain bioregion, an area historically utilized for extensive grazing of sheep and goats.
+Darling River Conservation Initiative Site #8 is a Human-Induced Regeneration (HIR) project located on the 'Everdale' property, approximately 110km west-south-west of Cobar in New South Wales.
+Registered in May 2019, the project covers a substantial area of 14,596 hectares within the Cobar Peneplain bioregion.
+This region is historically dominated by rangeland grazing, specifically for sheep and goats, which has often led to the suppression of native vegetation growth over decades.